gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Privacy Considerations

-Using a security protocol in the SCTP CRYPTO chunk might lower the privacy properties of the security protocol as the SCTP Verification Tag is an unique identifier for the association.
+Using a security protocol in the SCTP DTLS chunk might lower the privacy properties of the security protocol as the SCTP Verification Tag is an unique identifier for the association.

 ## Downgrade Attacks {#Downgrade-Attacks}

-The CRYPTO chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection engines and terminates the association.
+The DTLS chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection engines and terminates the association.
 The chosen protection engine is the same as if the peers had been communicating in the absence of an attacker.

-The protection engine initial handshake is verified before the Crypto Chunk is considered protected, thus no user data are sent before validation.
+The protection engine initial handshake is verified before the DTLS Chunk is considered protected, thus no user data are sent before validation.

-The downgrade protection is only as strong as the weakest of the supported protection engines as an active attacker can trick the endpoints to negotiate the weakest protection engine and then modify the weakly protected CRYPTO chunks to deceive the endpoints that the negotiation of the protection engines is validated.
+The downgrade protection is only as strong as the weakest of the supported protection engines as an active attacker can trick the endpoints to negotiate the weakest protection engine and then modify the weakly protected DTLS chunks to deceive the endpoints that the negotiation of the protection engines is validated.
 This is similar to the downgrade protection in TLS 1.3 specified in Section 4.1.3. of {{RFC8446}} where downgrade protection is not provided when TLS 1.2 with static RSA is used.
 It is RECOMMENDED to only support a limited set of strongly profiled protection engines.

-# Requirements Towards the Protection Engines {#requirements}

-This section specifies what is to be specified in the description of a protection engine.

- * Define how to protect the plain text set of chunks and encapsulate them in the CRYPTO Chunk payload.

- * Can define its usage of the 8-bit chunk Flags field in the CRYPTO chunk

- * Is required to register the defined protection engine(s) with IANA per {{iana-protection-engines}}.

- * Detail the state transition between PROTECTION INITILIZATION and VALIDATION.

 # Acknowledgments